woodb58/horiseon/README.md

 Refactoring details

 - when source code is viewed you now find logical symantic HTML structure
-- when image element are viewed accessible alt attributes are now present for all images
+- when image elements are viewed accessible alt attributes are now present for all images
 - when heading elements are viewed they fall in sequential order
 - added concise title element